Fariba-Kamani/lets-padel/README.md

     ![navigation menu for screens larger than tablets with underlined active page](assets/images/responsive-nav-menu-active-page.png)

-  * **Navigation links turn into Saffron yellow colour with the same colour underline when hovered on, on desktop screens**
+  * **Navigation links turn into Saffron yellow color with an underline of the same color when hovered over on desktop screens**

     ![navigation menu links on hover](assets/images/responsive-nav-links-by-hover.png)

-* The footer of the site at the bottom of every page holding links to the website facebook, instagram, email and phone showing with font fantastic icons.
-Each icon turns into Saffron yellow colour when hovered on, on desktop screens.
+* The footer of the site, located at the bottom of every page, features links to the website’s Facebook, Instagram, email, and phone.
+These links are displayed using Font Awesome icons.
+When hovered over on desktop screens, each icon changes to a Saffron yellow color.

   ![footer](assets/images/footer.png)